 Let me introduce you to my new favorite version – Blackberry Jam Bars!

 Bars like this are typically made with strawberry jam or a date filling, but I happened to have blackberry jam on hand.
 The result?
 GLORIOUS.

 Not only do these earn ALL the points for flavor, they are dangerously easy to make.
 Eight-ingredients and 45-minutes start-to-finish easy.

-I can already see future you — making batches & batches of these to give away as lovely + simple Christmas gifts.
+I can already see future you — making batches & batches of these to give away (or to eat all by yourself – been there, done that!).
 I can also see you swapping the blackberry jam out for whatever jam or fruit spread you happen to have in your cabinet/fridge.
-Because who needs to run back to the store for the 13th time, especially in the madness of holiday shopping season.

-Preheat oven to 350 degrees.
-Spray a 8×8 baking dish with nonstick cooking spray or line with parchment paper.
+- Prep: Preheat oven to 350 degrees.
+Spray a 8x8 baking dish with nonstick cooking spray or line with parchment paper.

 - Make the Bars: Melt the butter, and stir in the vanilla and sugars.
 Add remaining ingredients (except the jam) and stir until combined.
 You should have a fairly crumbly mixture.
 Set 1 and 1/3 cup of the mixture aside.
 Press the remaining mixture into the bottom of the baking dish to form your crust.
 Bake the bare crust for 9 minutes.
 Remove from the oven, and add the jam.
 Sprinkle the reserved crumb mixture over the top of the jam layer.
 You can work this mixture a bit with your hands to form some larger crumb pieces if it's super, super finely crumbled.
 (If the crumbs left at the bottom of the bowl are very dry, I melt an extra tablespoon of butter and add a little bit to help it come together.)

 - Bake: Return to the oven for about 20-25 more minutes.